In This Article

 According to Engelman, "Glycerin is a natural occurring compound in the body.
 In topical skincare, it is derived from plants," she says.

-After you apply glycerin, the magic happens deep inside the skin.
+In other words, after you apply glycerin, the magic happens deep inside the skin.
 Once it's absorbed, it can get to where it's needed, replenishing the moisture your skin loses.

 Benefits of Glycerin for Skin

 • It's an effective moisturizer: Though you might not have actively sought it out, chances are, glycerin is already a mainstay in your medicine cabinet.
 According to Polowyj, "cosmetic chemists will use it in most formulations because of how effective it is in terms of moisturizing."
 When you're battling dry, dehydrated, or cracked skin, you'll take some added moisture wherever you can get it.